 The current economic climate is challenging, to say the least.
 That makes pricing a serious struggle for retailers.

-But researchers from IRI, a market research firm, report that price sensitivity, the price difference a shopper would need to be offered in order to switch to a different product, has decreased dramatically in recent years.
+However, researchers from IRI, a market research firm, report that price sensitivity, the price difference a shopper would need to be offered in order to switch to a different product, has decreased dramatically in recent years.

-Their report shows that consumers are 20% less price sensitive than they were in 2019, signaling that Americans are willing to pay higher prices for retail goods.
+Their report shows that consumers are 20% less price-sensitive than they were in 2019, signaling that Americans are willing to pay higher prices for retail goods.

 But The Economist reports that price sensitivity may be increasing again, especially in lower-income households.